INFY Share Price, Analysis & News

 Latest weekly signal

-• Technical momentum remains bearish as the price continues to trade significantly below its 50-day and 200-day moving averages.
+• Technical indicators show a bearish trend, with the price below its 50-day and 200-day moving averages and the RSI indicating oversold conditions at 31.55.

 Open weekly analysis